Ministry of Defence

 Bernard

 Captain, 8th Battalion, Norfolk Regiment.
 Died as a prisoner of war 24th March 1918.
 Aged 28.
-Employed by Malacca Rubber Plantations.
+Employed by Malacca Rubber Plantations as an accountant.
 Son of Prederick and Mary Cutbill, of 15, Britannia Rd., Southsea, Portsmouth.
 Buried in ONTARIO CEMETERY, SAINS-LES-MARQUION, Pas de Calais, France.
 Plot I. Row E. Grave 5.

 DRUMMOND